Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Stability analysis of the bifurcating solutions

 As we shall see the coming analysis that, if $\mathcal{K}_2\neq0$, the sign of $\mathcal{K}_2$ determines the stability of $(u_k(s,x),v_k(s,x))$, and if $\mathcal{K}_2=0$, we need to determine the sign of $\mathcal{K}_3$, and so on so forth.
-Now we write each component of the $u$-equation into a series of $s$ and then arrive at the followings identities from straightforward calculations,
+Now we write each component of the $u$-equation into a series of $s$ and then obtain the following identities from straightforward calculations,

 and